 More information on deadlines for sending the application, its contents or the selection criteria

-Candidates needing a visa to study in Switzerland must apply for enrolment at least two months prior to the deadlines indicated above.
+Candidates needing a visa to study in Switzerland must apply for enrolment before 28 February.

 Timetables and course descriptions

 On completion of the Master’s degree students will be able to: